BillGatesPriv/dwm/README.md

 The purpose is for dwmblocks to only run scripts when necessary, so whenever the 5th byte is 0, it will skip calling the scripts entirely, and when the 6th byte is 0, it will only call "persistent" scripts.
 Note that this only applies to interval-based scripts, signals will be handled as always.

-Maybe someday [Randoragon](https://github.com/Randoragon) will make this into a patch, because it works rather well, is fully asynchronous and very stable
-(you can turn dwmblocks on and off repeatedly without the bar breaking).

 ## Installation